Contact Us for a Free Consultation (213) 542-0979

 Lawyer Arguing for OR Release in Court

-So, every single case as a bail, but the judge doesn't have to put a bail on it.
-They can release the person on their own recognizance and just release them on their promise to appear in court.
+So, every single case is a bail, but the judge doesn't have to put a bail on it.
+They can release the person on their recognizance and just release them on their promise to appear in court.
 Now, there's new legislation that apparently has been passed.
 It is going to take effect in October 2019.

 Elimination of Money Bail in California